Wondering How You Can Celebrate the History of Cinco de Mayo?

 Cinco de Mayo is celebrated across the US, with some festivals and parades offering not only an occasion to party but to appreciate Mexican culture’s roots in the US, with regional music and dancing filling the streets.

 Portland, Oregon, has been celebrating the holiday with its sister city Guadalajara since 1983.
 You can expect a big focus on the tapatío heritage during the city-wide festival, including a whole host of arts, music and dancing.
+The annual Cinco de Mayo Fiesta takes place at Tom McCall Waterfront Park and promises Mexican-themed fun from 11am up until 11pm.
+Experiencing Mexico from the US has never been easier, with fun, food, drinks and dancing promised until the late evening.

 Visit the Battle of Puebla re-enactment